bylukeO/wireframing/README.md

        It's much cheaper and faster to revise a wireframe than change working code.
       Fewer late-stage changes mean smoother sprints and more predictable timelines.

+## Wireframes play a crucial guiding role in the design process and serve as a communication bridge among team members.
+Here’s a few way's in which wireframes guide design & facilitate communication:

+### In guiding the design process:
+    Wireframes:
+    Serve as a visual blueprint for layout and user flow.
+    Focus on structure and functionality before visual design.
+    Help identify usability issues early.

+### In facilitating communication:
+    Wireframes:
+    Provide a shared visual language for designers, developers, and stakeholders.
+    Encourage early feedback and faster revisions.
+    Bridge the gap between design and development.
+    Improve collaboration, especially in agile teams.